opsschool/curriculum/networking_101.rst

 LC and SC connectors are the two most common type of fiber connectors.

 LC is also known as a Lucent Connector.
 They are typically used for high-density applications, and are the type of connector used on SFPs or XFPs.
-Typcially the connector is packaged in a duplex configuration with each cable side by side.
+Typically the connector is packaged in a duplex configuration with each cable side by side.

 SC connectors are also know as Subscriber Connector, Square Connector, or Standard Connector.
 This is the type